TOAST-DOCS/EasyMaker/en/console-guide.md

 * **Model Information**
     * **Model**: Select the model from which you want to make a batch inference.
 If you did not create a model, create one first.
     * **Number of Pods**: Enter the number of pods in the model.
     * **Resource Information**: You can see the actual resources used by the model.
-The actual usage is split and allocated to each pod based on the number of pods you entered. 자세한 내용은 [부록 > 9. 리소스 정보](./console-guide/#9)를 참고해 주세요.
+The actual usage is split and allocated to each pod based on the number of pods you entered. 자세한 내용은 [부록 > 9. 리소스 정보](./console-guide/#9)를 참고하세요.
 * **Input Data**
     * **Data Path**: Enter the path to the data that you want to run batch inference on.
         * Enter the NHN Cloud Object Storage or NHN Cloud NAS path.